 "The Joni Mitchell of the medicine music world" ~ Adrian Freedman

-After 6 months in India, I returned to the UK to study philosophy and literature but was itching to continue travelling.
-At every opportunity I took off and one summer break I found a tipi community in the mountains in Spain.
-I deferred my degree studies and spent 2 years immersed in the simple life; growing food, walking barefoot on the earth, bathing in spring pools and singing round the big lodge fire.
+I returned to the UK to study philosophy and literature but was itching to continue travelling.
+One summer break I found a tipi community in the mountains in Spain.
+I deferred my studies and spent 2 years immersed in the simple life; growing food, walking barefoot on the earth, bathing in spring pools and singing round the big lodge fire.
 I learnt many things in this time – how to live in deep connection with the earth, how to find sacredness in simplicity – but I still found it hard to trust people and feel a sense of belonging.
-One warm spring day whilst walking by a shrubby hedge of hawthorn and brambles, I felt a rekindling of love of my homeland and a desire to return there and pick up the broken pieces of the self I’d left behind.
+One warm spring day whilst walking by a shrubby hedge of hawthorn and brambles, I felt a rekindling of love of my homeland and a desire to return and pick up the broken pieces of the self I’d left behind.

-I returned to my community in the UK with the beginnings of my first collection of songs, tied together in a little book called ‘Song of the Earth’.
-The songs were warmly received and went on to travel far and wide through the network of medicine ceremonies.
-I took my music out into the wider world for the first time, performing a series of concerts with the Anjali Orchestra – a band of 8 musicians of sacred music.
-As this period of intense ceremonial work came to an end in 2010, my husband and I returned to India to find our way home within ourselves again and continue the study I had discovered through my friend many years before; Naad yoga.
+My first book fo songs ‘Song of the Earth’ was warmly received and travelled far and wide through the medicine world.
+The period of intense ceremonial work came to an end in 2010 and my husband and I returned to India to continue the study I had discovered through my friend many years before; Naad yoga.

 This trip was a profound time of rebirth for me and I returned in 2011 to begin a new life in West Wales and become a mother for the first time.
 It is impossible to convey the depth and scale of the changes that parenting brings but the subsequent 12 years of raising 2 children and establishing a home have been an intense process of unmaking and remaking my relationship with music and its mysterious source.
 Having landed back where we started, in South Devon where we remain today, I have finally entered into a period of more time and space in which I can start recording my music.